Food-Systems-Research-Institute/SMdocs/README.md

 - `pages`: Quarto `.qmd` files that make up the website, including graphs and analyses.
 Quarto also plays nicely with `.ipynb` files.
 - `images`: Figures and photos used in Quarto doc.
 - `dev`: Functions and scripts to support analyses.
 Bit of a mess and needs some pruning.
 - `temp`: Various temporary scripts for testing.
-Examples of how to run jupyter engine in `.qmd` or `.ipynb` files.